eldariko/walt/README.md

 * If no available driver in city – provide proper error message
 * When a customer place an order, you can assume the Restaurant exist in the system, customer may or may not exist

-<b>Important notes:</b>
-1. Make sure to import the project as Maven project
-2. WaltTest is configured with basic data, you may use it
-3. Model, Repositories are implemented, you may add any additional class, repository or service
-4. Just to be clear, you are required to implement the interface: WaltService

-Good-luck!